 Decisions are taken by a two-thirds qualified majority and are about:

-The General Assembly sets the annual work programme, outlining the key activities, initiatives, and projects for the upcoming year.
+Annual work programme The General Assembly sets the annual work programme, outlining the key activities, initiatives, and projects for the upcoming year.
 This programme serves as a roadmap for BES, aligning efforts and resources with its strategic objectives.

-The annual report provides a comprehensive review of BES’s activities, achievements, and financial performance over the past year.
+Annual report The annual report provides a comprehensive review of BES’s activities, achievements, and financial performance over the past year.
 It is a critical document for transparency and accountability, ensuring that members are informed about the organization’s progress and challenges.

-Financial stewardship is crucial for the sustainability of BES.
+Budget and Final Financial Statements Financial stewardship is crucial for the sustainability of BES.
 The General Assembly approves the budget and final financial statements, ensuring that resources are allocated effectively and financial practices meet high standards of accountability and integrity.

-Expanding the membership base is vital for the growth and diversity of BES.
+Admission of new members Expanding the membership base is vital for the growth and diversity of BES.
 The General Assembly reviews and approves the admission of new members, ensuring that they align with the organization’s values and contribute positively to its mission.

-Leadership plays a pivotal role in guiding BES.
+Appointment of the Chairperson and the Director Leadership plays a pivotal role in guiding BES.
 The General Assembly is responsible for appointing the Chairperson and the Director, key positions that provide strategic direction and oversee the day-to-day operations of the organization.
 These appointments are critical for maintaining effective leadership and continuity.

 The governance structure of the Balkan Energy School, centered on the General Assembly, ensures that decision-making is inclusive, transparent, and aligned with the collective interests of its members.
 Through a structured process requiring a two-thirds majority for major decisions, BES fosters a collaborative environment where strategic objectives are effectively pursued.